 Preparing the Streusel (Crumble Topping)

 - In the bowl of a stand mixer fitted with the paddle attachment, on low speed, mix flour, brown sugar, white sugar, and salt.
-Add in oats and continue mixing until well combined.¾ cup all-purpose flour1 cup oats⅓ cup white sugar⅓ cup light brown sugar, packed¼ tsp kosher salt
+Add in oats and continue mixing until well combined.¾ cup all-purpose flour1 cup oats⅓ cup granulated sugar⅓ cup light brown sugar, packed¼ tsp kosher salt

 - Using your fingers, clump the dry mixture together.
 Chill in the refrigerator while preparing the apple filling.